7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 In our sample file, there is a *SEQUENCE* with size of *0x0D* bytes from offset *0x1D8* to offset *0x1E6*.
 As mentioned, it is the *SEQUENCE* of *algorithm*.
 The value of encryption algorithm is specified in offset *0x1DA* to offset *0x1E4* which express `rsaEncryption`.
 And its parameters is specified in offset *0x1E5* to offset *0x1E6* which is null.

 Now, it is time to talk about `subjectPublicKey`.
 It is a *BIT STRING* with size of *0x10F* bytes from offset *0x1E7* to offset *0x2F9*.
 That is the public key we use in signature verification.
-But it is not in the format we can use.
-First we must reformat the bytes representation to use in bcrypt functions.
-To see how, refer to appendix.

 Here is the public key: